sendgrid/docs/content/docs/ui/sending-email/deliverability.md

 [Senderscore](https://senderscore.org/) is another great resource you can use to get a good idea of how the internet email community ranks the [IP address you send mail from]({{root_url}}/ui/account-and-settings/ip-access-management/).

-SendGrid has also released the article [Everything You Need To Know About Email Delivery](http://go.sendgrid.com/DeliverabilityGuide.html) highlighting these and more deliverability tips.
+SendGrid has also released their [2019 Email Deliverability Guide](https://sendgrid.com/marketing/guide-2019-deliverability-guide/) highlighting these and more deliverability tips.